The Dispute Resolution Review: Sweden

 The Swedish Code of Judicial Procedure came into force in 1948 and governs the procedure in civil and criminal cases in the general courts.
 The procedure is based on the principles of immediacy, orality and concentration.
 According to the principles of immediacy and orality, a judgment may only be based on what has been orally presented to the court by the parties at the main hearing.
 This includes that witnesses must appear in person to give testimony; written witness statements are consequently not used.
 The principle of concentration entails that a main hearing shall continue without interruption until the entire case has been heard.

 In terms of evidence, the principle of free evaluation of evidence applies.
-According to this principle, the courts are given a wide discretion when assessing the value of the presented written and oral evidence.
-This principle also entails that there are no rules regarding inadmissibility of evidence due to, for example, that the evidence was unlawfully obtained or subject to privilege.
+According to this principle, the courts are given wide discretion when assessing the value of the presented written and oral evidence.
+This principle also entails that there are no rules regarding inadmissibility of evidence due to, for example, the fact that the evidence was unlawfully obtained or subject to privilege.
 It is generally considered that the principles of immediacy, orality and concentration facilitate the application of the court's discretion in terms of assessing the value of evidence.

 The parties must identify the evidence on which they rely prior to the main hearing, and as a main rule parties are not allowed to introduce new evidence at the main hearing.
 There is a limited possibility to introduce new evidence on appeal.

 A district court's ruling can be appealed to a court of appeal and, further and finally, to the Supreme Court.
 As from 2008, leave to appeal in civil cases is required not only in the Supreme Court but also in the courts of appeal.
 This general requirement for leave to appeal in civil cases was introduced by the Swedish legislator as a means to achieve faster proceedings and a more efficient use of resources at the court of appeals.
-The idea was that the main part of the judicial administration shall take place in the district courts and that the higher courts shall focus on cases where there is a reason to believe that the district court's judgment is incorrect.
+The idea was that the main part of the judicial administration shall take place in the district courts and that the higher courts shall focus on cases where there is reason to believe that the district court's judgment is incorrect.

 ii Procedures and time frames